djacobow/alexa_metar/README.md

 METAR == METeorological Report

-ATIS  == Auomatic Terminal Information Service
+ATIS  == Automatic Terminal Information Service

 METAR is an airport (or other weather station) weather report in a very concise format, intended to be printed and read on the ground.